ikmb/esga/docs/usage.md

 short read assemblies tend to collapse repeats.
 In this case, the pipeline will fall back to the built-in library that ships with RepeatMasker
 (which is very limited and probably not very useful).

+#### `--rm_species`
+Use this taxonomic group or species to identify and mask repeats.
+This option draws from available data included in DFam 2.0 (not 3.0, this option will come later!).
+Generally, this data set is quite sparse and if you can, you should consider using a FASTA file of repeats instead (--rm_lib).
+Also, if you choose an unsupported taxonomic group, the pipeline may crash...(TBD)

 #### `--aug_species` [ default = 'human' ]
 Species model for Augustus.
 A list of valid identifiers can be found [here](https://github.com/Gaius-Augustus/Augustus/blob/master/docs/RUNNING-AUGUSTUS.md).